-My grandmother died over 20 years ago so of course she never heard the word "internet".
-But she did draw a family tree showing that 5 of her relatives had been killed in action in the First World War and that her Aunt Annie and husband Percy Appleby had: "one son, died of war wounds, 1919".
+My grandmother died in 1983 so of course she never heard the word ‘internet’.
+But she did draw a family tree showing that 5 of her relatives had been killed in action in the First World War and that, also, her Aunt Annie and husband Percy Appleby lost their only child: ‘one son, died of war wounds, 1919’.
 This always struck me as especially sad.
-He must have suffered and his parents must have had to watch their only child die.
-Now that so much information is available on the internet, I decided to try and find out his story.
+I decided to go on-line and try and find out his story.

-I began with the 1901 Census of England and Wales: www.census.pro.gov.uk and found Annie and Percy Appleby, shipper's clerk, living in Lambeth, South London with their son, Percy N. Appleby (age 5).
+I began with the 1901 Census of England and Wales (available on several websites) and found Annie and Percy Appleby, shipper's clerk, living in Lambeth, South London with their son, Percy N. Appleby (age 5).
 Now I had his name and approximate date of birth (1895-6).

-Some men who died after the war have war graves, but I didn't really expect to find Percy on the Commonwealth War Graves Commission digital roll of honour: www.cwgc.org.
-Sure enough, three P. Applebys were killed in the First World War, but in each case either the next of kin details or the age didn't match.
+Some men who died of wounds after the war have war graves, but I didn't really expect to find Percy on the Commonwealth War Graves Commission digital roll of honour: www.cwgc.org.
+Sure enough, there are war graves for three P. Applebys killed in the First World War, but in each case either the next of kin details or the age didn't match.

-For now I was stuck.
-Then in January 2004 the UK National Archives started to put all the World War 1 Medal Index Cards on-line at www.documentsonline.pro.gov.uk.
-Luckily for me they started with A-B. Almost every service-man and woman (alive or dead) was entitled to medals at the end of the war so these cards are the most complete list of all who served.
+The next step was to search the catalogue of World War 1 Medal Index Cards in the National Archives http://discovery.nationalarchives.gov.uk.
+Almost every service-man and woman (alive or dead) was entitled to medals at the end of the war so these cards are the most complete list of all who served.
 There are cards for 13 Percy Applebys but only one Percy N.

-I posted what I had learned on the Great War Forum www.1914-1918.org/forum and very quickly received replies.
+I posted what I had learned on the Great War Forum www.greatwarforum.org and soon received replies.
 One member told me that Percy was in Platoon II, A Company, 17th (Service) Battalion, Manchester Regiment, and posted a photo of his platoon.
-Another could tell from the Labour Corps number that he was one of the original members of the Labour Corps which formed on 25 February 1917, and a member of 70 Coy.
+Another could tell from the Labour Corps number that he was one of the original members of the Labour Corps which formed on 25 February 1917, and a member of 70 Company.
 This unit served building and maintaining roads for military use in France 1917-18.

 The final step was to see if I could prove that he died of wounds after the war.
-On www.1837online.com you can check the indexes to the official registers of Births Marriages and Deaths from 1837.
+On www.freebmd.org.uk you can check the indexes to the official registers of Births, Marriages and Deaths from 1837.
 Sure enough, a Percy N. Appleby (24) died in the quarter July-Sept 1919 in Chorlton, near Manchester.
-Armed with the reference, I sent off for an official copy of his death certificate from www.statistics.gov.uk.
+Armed with the reference, I sent off for an official copy of his death certificate (www.gov.uk/order-copy-birth-death-marriage-certificate).

 The death certificate confirms that Percy Norman Appleby of 143, Bury Old Road, Prestwich, died aged 24 years on 29th September, 1919 at the Royal Infirmary in the district of Chorlton.
 It records that his father Percy Appleby, same address, was present at his death.
 Percy junior's occupation is given as shipping clerk (like his father) and Ex-private 70th Labour Corps.
 His cause of death was Lympho-sarcoma Thoracis.
-This is what we know today as non-Hodgkin's lymphoma: a tumor of the lymph glands.
-Even today the cause is unknown, but there may be a link with viruses in some cases.
+This is what we know today as non-Hodgkin's lymphoma: a tumour of the lymph glands.
+Even today the cause is unknown.

 Percy Norman Appleby became another forgotten victim of the war, not commemorated on a war memorial or roll of honour.
-When his parents died there was almost no-one to remember him, apart from his cousin, my grandmother, and she died in 1983.
+When his parents died there was almost no-one to remember him, apart from his cousin, my grandmother.
 Now, thanks to information technology that none of them could ever have imagined, he has been remembered again.

 For a direct link to the author of this article, email Pat Phillips